arthurdent75/SimpleScheduler-BETA/README.md

 - You can use the words **sunrise** and **sunset** instead of *hh:mm*; if needed, you can add an offset (in minutes).
 Sunset and Sunrise times are recalculated every day at midnight and are reported in the status bar.
 Some examples: **sunrise+30** is executed 30 minutes after sunrise; **sunset-60** is executed 1 hour before the sunset.
 - You can **drag the rows to sort them**, so you can keep them organized as you like!
 - You can also choose to **disable a schedule**: the schedule will stay there, but it will not be executed until you enable it back.
 You can double-click on a row to quickly enable/disable the scheduler.
 - You can **organize schedulers in groups**, that can be expanded and collapsed as you like.
 You can open, close, drag, disable, rename, and delete them.
+Add a schedule to a group by dragging it over and remove it by dragging it out.
+If you delete a group, the schedulers inside the group will not be deleted.

 ## Features